 How has Covid -19 changed life on Scilly?

-Naturally, when people call to order flowers they are curious about what life on the Isles of Scilly was like during lockdown.
-We're used to being isolated for short periods of time when the weather makes travel impossible, but not being able to socialise made lockdown a very different type of isolation, even for us.
+Naturally, when people call to order flowers they are curious about what life on the Isles of Scilly was like during lockdowns.
+We're used to being isolated for short periods of time when the weather makes travel impossible, but not being able to socialise makes lockdowns a very different type of isolation, even for us.
 So for the curious here are some questions answered.

 Are you sending flowers as usual?